MicrosoftDocs/azure-docs/articles/active-directory/msi-tutorial-linux-vm-access-nonaad.md

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

-## Login to Azure
+## Log in to Azure
-Login to the Azure portal at [https://portal.azure.com](https://portal.azure.com)
+Log in to the Azure portal at [https://portal.azure.com](https://portal.azure.com)

 ## Create a Linux Virtual Machine in a new Resource Group
-For this tutorial, we will create a new Linux VM.
+For this tutorial, we create a new Linux VM.
 You can also enable MSI on an existing VM.

 1. Click the **New** button found on the upper left-hand corner of the Azure portal.
 2. Select **Compute**, and then select **Ubuntu Server 16.04 LTS**.